restatedev/documentation/docs/deployment-operations/deployment.md

 ### Knative

-Knative is a good match to deploy service endpoints, as it automatically configures an L7 load balancer and autoscales to zero endpoints for which there are no in-flight invocations.
-There is no special requirements to deploy a service endpoint container with Knative:
+Restate supports Knative services.
+Knative allows scaling to zero when there are no in-flight invocations and automatically configures an L7 load balancer.
+There are no special requirements to deploy a service endpoint container with Knative:

 ```shell
 $ kn service create service-name --port h2c:8080 --image path.to/yourrepo:yourtag